-- 1. One (1) to three (3) days excused absences five (5) school days to complete assigned work. - 2.
-Four (4) or more days excused absence ten (10) school days to complete assigned work.
+- 1. One (1) to three (3) days excused absences five (5) school days to complete assigned work. - (4) or more days excused absence ten (10) school days to complete assigned work.
 All work missed through unexcused absences will be graded as a zero

-Report Cards (See Progress Reports): Students will receive a report card from the sending school district which will reflect the student's grade from their Career & Technology program.
-Students will also receive a report card from RMCTC reflecting their program grade and Social Studies grade, where applicable.
+Report Cards (see Progress Reports): Students will receive a report card from the sending school district which will reflect the student's grade from their Career & Technology classes.
 In addition, grades are available on the parent portal.

-Senior Recognition Night: Reading Muhlenberg Career & Technology Center hosts an annual Senior Recognition Night, which honors our senior students.
-During this event, all senior students in attendance are recognized and may also receive awards that they have earned relevant to their accomplishments while attending Reading Muhlenberg CTC.
+Student Recognition Night: Reading Muhlenberg Career & Technology Center hosts an annual Student Recognition Night, which honors our senior students.
+During this event, senior students in attendance are recognized and may also receive awards that they have earned relevant to their accomplishments while attending Reading Muhlenberg CTC.